Discover the many ways that you can share your views, get involved with your community and help us improve our services.

 The STAR tracker survey is an established framework for undertaking customer perception surveys which has been used widely in the housing sector since 2011.

-Customers are asked the same tracker survey questions over a period of time.
+Customers are contacted by Acuity, our contractor, and asked the same tracker survey questions over a period of time.
 This enables us to track any changes and find trends which help us to understand how our customers are feeling and highlight any specific services or areas that we need to focus our attention on.

 The survey aims to: